abelmarnk/svm-hash/README.md

 # HashMap / HashSet

 This crate provides demonstration implementations of `HashMap` and `HashSet` for Solana programs that use Solana’s hashing syscalls instead of the standard Rust hasher.
-The goal is to show how syscall-backed hashing can reduce compute cost for certain input sizes.
+The goal is to show how hashing compute cost can be reduced if using a hashmap/hashset onchain for certain input sizes.

 ---

 ## Overview

 On-chain, the standard Rust `HashMap` uses **SipHash 13** as its default hashing algorithm.
-This implementation instead uses **Solana’s built-in SHA-256 syscall**, which performs the hashing directly through Solana’s runtime.
+This implementation instead uses **Solana’s built-in SHA-256 syscall**.

-Because these syscalls are handled natively by the Solana runtime, they consume **significantly fewer compute units (CUs)** than performing the equivalent SHA-256 computation manually in the program.
+Because these syscalls are handled natively by the Solana runtime, they consume less compute units than performing the equivalent SHA-256 computation manually in the program for large enough inputs.

-In tests, for inputs of **22 bytes or more**, the syscall-based hasher used fewer compute units than the standard SipHash 13.
+In tests, for inputs of more than 40 bytes, the syscall-based hasher used fewer compute units than the standard SipHash 13.

-For example, hashing 32-byte public keys showed a savings of **over 100 compute units** compared to the default `HashMap` hasher.

-The same improvement applies to both `HashMap` and `HashSet`, since they use the same syscall-backed hasher internally.
+It applies to both `HashMap` and `HashSet`, since they use the same syscall-backed hasher internally.

 ---